spcourse/monopoly_dict/n-player/contents.md

 * If your previous solution was already designed with flexibility in mind, this assignment will be straightforward.
 If not, you may need to restructure your code.

 ### Testing

+There is no `checkpy` test for this exercise.
+You can, however, test it yourself:

 * First, test your new version with exactly **two players**.
 It should reproduce the same results as your earlier assignment.
 * Then, try running it with more players (e.g. 3 or 4).
 Do the results make sense?